zopefoundation/roman/README.rst

     ~$ roman 972
     CMLXXII
-    # use the -r/--reverse to conver Roman numerals
+    # use the -r/--reverse to convert Roman numerals
     ~$ roman -r CMLXXII
     972
     # case insensitive